 Baking the cake

 - Start by adding butter and sugar into a large bowl.
 Make sure both the butter and sugar are at room temperature.
 Cream butter and sugar with an electric mixer until it's light and creamy.
-Add in the castor sugar and beat until the mixture turns light and fluffy (on medium speed).
 For the measurement given in the recipe below, this should take about 2 to 3 minutes.
 Scrap the sides of the bowl and the bottom of the bowl halfway through the creaming process to make sure there is no butter left on the sides of the bowl.

 - After that, add the eggs in, one at a time.
-And with each addition, beat them well and make sure they are all incorporated before adding more into the vanilla batter.
+And with each addition, beat them well and make sure they are all incorporated before adding more into the batter.
 The next process is adding the dry ingredients (flour, baking powder and salt) and milk into the creamed wet ingredients.
-Do it alternately, starting with about one-third of the flour.
+Do it alternately, starting with about one-third of the flour mixture.
 Fold it in with a large spatula, followed by half of the milk.
-Repeat the process and finally end the last batch of flour.
+Repeat the process with the flour mixture, followed by milk and finally end with the last batch of flour.
 Make sure the flour is all well folded in before adding in the liquid.

 - And finally, add in the vanilla extract.
 Give the vanilla cake batter a good mix and pour it into prepared tins.

-- Bake these vanilla cakes for about 40 to 45 minutes at your normal baking temperature.
+- Bake these vanilla cakes for about 40 to 45 minutes at 160 degrees Celsius.
 Remove the cake layers from the oven and let them cool in the tins for about 5 minutes.
-Turn them over onto cooling rack (wire rack) to cool completely before decorating.
+Loosen the sides with a jam knife and turn them over onto cooling rack (wire rack) to cool completely before decorating.
 For the recipe measure below, I made the moist vanilla layer cakes in two 7 inches round cake tins and layered them further with a knife after baking.
-You can also divide the batter into four 7 inches round cake tins and if you do, reduce the baking temperature to 17 to 20 minutes.
+You can also divide the batter into four 7 inches round cake tins and if you do, reduce the baking time to 17 to 20 minutes.

 - Apply buttercream frosting between each cake layer and stack the layers up.
 Follow that by giving the vanilla layer cake a thin crumb coat.
 Place the crumb-coat frosted cake in the fridge for about 20 minutes for the buttercream crumb coat to set.